Updated June 2017

 Top Pick For Convenience

-Want a mattress that is quick and easy to use and packs down smaller than the others, all while barely compromising on comfort?
+Want a mattress that is quick and easy to use and packs down smaller than the others without compromising on comfort?
 Check out the Therm-a-rest NeoAir Dream

 , the most convenient mattress for car camping that you can buy.
-While there is one other mattress that we rated higher (see our Editors' Choice Award winner above), there is no doubt that it is very large, heavy, and feels like wrestling a bear to get deflated.
+While there is one other mattress that we rated higher (see our Editors' Choice Award winner above), there is no doubt that it is very large, heavy, and takes some time and effort to deflate.
 In comparison, this mattress works like a Dream.
 Its zip open construction reveals that it is made of a combination of an inflatable Therm-a-rest pad with soft foam on top, all covered by a plush velvety top.
 The versatility of this mattress is a strength, as its small size makes it easy to pack around, and it easily joins with others of its kind to create a double wide.
 For the most convenient choice among these contenders, we recommend the NeoAir Dream.

 Read full review: Therm-a-rest NeoAir Dream